-In these circumstances the stand aid is potentially an ideal solution for this purpose and can be used in nursing and residential care settings, as well and in domestic home environments alongside a risk assessment and handling plan.
-The Reliant 350 offers a lightweight option with a short footprint which would lend itself to a home environment.
-Easy operating functions, battery charging and easy to clean surfaces, make this ideal for the residential care environment.
+In these circumstances, a stand aid can be an ideal solution that can be used in nursing and residential care settings, as well as in domestic home environments alongside a risk assessment and handling plan.
+The Invacare ISA Compact stand assist hoist offers a lightweight option with a short footprint that makes it ideal for smaller spaces in a home environment.
+Easy operating functions, battery charging and easy to clean surfaces also make it an effective and practical option for residential care environments.

-Things to consider when choosing a Stand aid?
+Things to consider when choosing a stand aid?

-2- Smooth and quiet movement
+Smooth and quiet movement

-3- Risk assessment of the person
+Risk assessment of the person

-4- Risk assessment of the environment
+Risk assessment of the environment

 Assessing the environment that you plan on using the stand aid in is an important step in selecting the right standing aid.
 One easily overlooked, but crucially important, question when choosing a stand aid is where do you intend to use it?
 This is important because stand aids vary in length, weight, and chair clearance, which impact on functional gains.
 You should also consider your floor surface and space for turning circles to help keep everyone safe while using the standing aid.
 Finally, remember to check if there is room for the carer to provide support when using the stand aid.